panistdepl/panist-browser-extension/README.md

-# istex-web-extension
+# panist-web-extension

-A basic add-on for identifying dynamically ISTEX resources in the browser pages.
+A basic add-on for identifying dynamically PANIST resources in the browser pages.

-This extension is an adaptation of [istex-browser-addon](https://github.com/istex/istex-browser-addon), using "Web extensions" technology.
+This extension is an adaptation of [panist-browser-addon](https://github.com/panist/panist-browser-addon), using "Web extensions" technology.

 At the present time, 2 versions are available : one for Mozilla Firefox, the other for Google Chrome.